 The Careful Follower: Car-dependent but cautious, the Careful Follower will embrace technology at their own pace.
 Often based remotely, they need their cars to get around - but prefer to stick close to home when it comes to new technology.

-Autonomous cars are viewed as a technology innovation, rather than as an evolution of current, manual vehicles.
+Autonomous cars are viewed as a technological innovation, rather than as an evolution of current, manual vehicles.
 It should come as no surprise that our research found that 'Virtual Urbanites' and 'Savvy Sociables' are the most excited for autonomous vehicles.

 'Virtual Urbanites' love to feel that they are ahead of the curve when it comes to the latest tech gadget.
 They also like to take a modern approach to mobility.
 These consumers don't need to own a car but are eager to pilot innovative technology solutions to get wherever they want to be.

 Autonomous cars also attract 'Savvy Sociables'.
 Their ultimate priority is a full and active social life.
-They are not experts in either cars or technology; but rather utilizing technology and cars as a means to an end - tools that help them to keep in touch with the people they care about and indulge in their favourite hobbies.
+They are not experts in either cars or technology; but rather utilizing technology and cars as a means to an end - tools that help them to keep in touch with the people they care about and indulge in their favorite hobbies.
 If a new tool such as autonomous vehicles helps them to achieve their goals, then these consumers are open to trying it out.

 Are you keen to try out an autonomous car?
-And if so, would you identify yourself as a 'Virtual Urbanite', 'Savvy Sociable' or one of the others?
+And if so, would you identify yourself as a "Virtual Urbanite", "Savvy Sociable" or one of the others?